 3. The Grizzl-E Duo

-• Pros: The main selling point of the Grizzl-E Duo is right in the name—it’s capable of charging two electrical vehicles at once.
-That’s ideal if you live in a multi-car household (or just happen to have teenagers who always seem to have somewhere to go!).
-It’s capable of putting out up to 40 amps of power per vehicle.
+• Pros: The main selling point of the Grizzl-E Duo is right in the name!
+It’s capable of charging two electrical vehicles at once, which is amazing if you live in a multi-car household (or just happen to have teenagers who always seem to have somewhere to go!).
+It’s capable of putting out up to 40 amps of power across both ports.

 • Cons: You won’t find any fancy bells or whistles like WiFi or monitoring on this one.
 It also takes up a relatively large amount of space compared to the other options here.